From BR Bullpen

 - First RBI: Powell

-In 1968, the city got its wish, as maverick owner Charles O. Finley agreed to move his Athletics from Kansas City to Oakland.
+In 1968, the city got its wish, as maverick owner Charles O. Finley agreed to move his Athletics from Kansas City to Oakland, where they became known as the Oakland Athletics.
 The move seemed to rejuvenate the struggling ballclub.
-After 15 consecutive losing seasons, dating back to when they played in Philadelphia and were owned by Connie Mack, the A's posted an 82-80 record in what was to be the first of nine consecutive winning seasons.
+After 15 consecutive losing seasons, dating back to when they played in Philadelphia and were owned by Connie Mack, the A's posted an 82-80 record their first year on the West Coast in what was to be the first of nine consecutive winning seasons.
 During that stretch, the A's captured five American League Western Division titles, three American League pennants, and three World Series championships.
 In accomplishing this, the Athletics became the first major pro sports team in Oakland to capture a championship.

 The Coliseum's original dimensions, according to the 1968 Oakland A's Press, Radio and TV Guide, were 330' down the lines, 385' in the power alleys, and 410' to straight-away center field.
 They were eventually shortened, however, to 330'-375'-400', and remained that way through the 1995 season.